 How Vans Shoes are Made:

 “vulcanize: The process of heating raw rubber to cure it.
 This process creates crosslinks inside the rubber compound bonding it together.
-Before the rubber is vulcanized it is stretchable, gummy and easy to tear.
-After being vulcanized the rubber is tough, stretchable and ready to wear.”
+Before the rubber is vulcanized it is stretchable, gummy, and easy to tear.
+After being vulcanized the rubber is tough, stretchable, and ready to wear.”

 How Vans Shoes are Made: Vulcanized

-The vulcanized shoemaking process must be made in a specific factory equipped with lots of special machines.
+The vulcanized shoemaking process must be done in a specific factory equipped with lots of special machines.
 The shoemaking equipment required for vulcanizing is very different from the equipment needed to make cold cement shoes.
 A shoe factory will usually specialize in one process or the other, you will rarely find both vulcanized and cold cement processes inside the same factory.

-Check out Chapters 12 in the book How shoes are Made.
+Check out Chapters 12 in the book How Shoes are Made.
 We will cover all the popular shoe construction methods.
-You will learn shoe construction terms, sneaker construction and common shoe construction terminology.
+You will learn shoe construction terms, sneaker construction, and common shoe construction terminology.